• Skip to primary navigation

 The DivaCup at Rite Aid

-Did you know women spend an average of $150 per year on femcare products?
-Well, since The DivaCup retails for less than $30 and you only need to purchase it once per year, you’re likely to save a significant amount of money each year.
 With $100 extra in your pocket this year, you could splurge on a delicious meal at one of the finest restaurants in Lima, the culinary capital of South America.

 The DivaCup in the menstrual care aisle at Rite Aid

-In Conclusion, I Love The DivaCup As A Travel Companion Because …
+In Conclusion, I Love The DivaCup as a Travel Companion Because …

 • Its small size makes it easy to pack.
 It even takes up less space than tampons!